How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 Avoid these common mistakes:

-• Aging equipment: Buyers prefer modern, well-maintained fleets and equipment.
-Consider strategic upgrades before selling.
+• Aging equipment: Buyers prefer modern, well‑maintained fleets and equipment.
+Consider strategic upgrades or documented maintenance before selling.

-• Seasonal revenue fluctuations: Work to smooth out revenue through year-round service contracts and diversified offerings.
+• Seasonal revenue fluctuations: Work to smooth out revenue through year‑round service contracts, snow and ice management, or complementary services.

-• Poor financial records: Clean books with clear job costing metrics are essential.
+• Poor financial records: Clean books with clear job‑costing and segment reporting are essential.
 Invest in proper financial management well before selling.

-• Undefined service territory: Focus on building strong market presence and customer loyalty in your service area.
+• Undefined service territory: Focus on building strong market presence and customer loyalty in clearly defined areas instead of scattering crews everywhere.

 Valuation Rules of Thumb (The “Gold Standards”) for Landscaping Companies